oracle/pgql-lang/pages/pgql-1.3-spec.md

 ---
-title: "PGQL 1.3 Specification [UNRELEASED]"
+title: "PGQL 1.3 Specification"
-date: "[Future publication date here]"
+date: "24 March 2020"
 permalink: /spec/1.3/
 summary: "PGQL is an SQL-based query language for the property graph data model that allows you to specify high-level graph patterns which are matched against vertices and edges in a graph.
 PGQL has support for grouping (GROUP BY), aggregation (e.g. MIN, MAX, AVG, SUM), sorting (ORDER BY) and many other familiar SQL constructs.
-Furthermore, PGQL has powerful regular expression constructs for graph reachability (transitive closure) and shortest path finding."
+Furthermore, PGQL has powerful regular expression constructs for graph reachability (transitive closure), shortest path finding and cheapest path finding."
 sidebar: spec_1_3_sidebar
 toc: false
 ---